-In addition, staff is developing Accreditation 201 to assist programs that have been granted provisional status and are operating a program during the provisional period specified by the Commission.
+In addition, staff is developing Accreditation 201 in order to assist programs that are in provisional status and new to the Commission's accreditation system.
 This session will be tailored to the programs in attendance and assist them with understanding the expectations around being an approved program sponsor and prepare them for a provisional site visit.
-This session will be implemented for the first time in late 2021 or early 2022.
+This session will be implemented for the first time in 2022.

-Additionally, the process for reviewing institutions for Initial Institutional Approval will continue.
-As indicated in Section II of this report, at this time there are numerous institutions in various stages of the multi-step process.
+Additionally, the process for reviewing the institution for Initial Institutional Approval will continue.
+As indicated in Section II of this report, at this time there numerous institutions in various stages of the multi-step process.
 Some of these will require a site visit in 2021-22 as they are completing their provisional approval period.
 It is anticipated that there will be additional institutions seeking to begin the process throughout the year.